lenushealth/docs/api/dataserver/tasks/read_samples.md

 Reading Samples is a two-staged process:

-1. Perform a query, receiving metadata regarding the query results.
+1. Perform a query, creating a snapshot of query results on the DataServer, returning metadata about the results.
 1. Read query results.

 ## Step 1: Perform a Query